Disappearance of Andrew Gosden

-Andrew Paul Gosden (born 10 July 1993) disappeared from Central London on 14 September 2007 when he was aged 14.
-On that day, Gosden left his home in Doncaster, South Yorkshire, withdrew £200 from his bank account and bought a one-way ticket to London from Doncaster station.
-He was last seen on CCTV leaving King's Cross station.
-Despite numerous national appeals for information in the years following his disappearance, Gosden's reason for travelling to London that day, and his subsequent fate, have not been established.
+On 14 September 2007, Andrew Paul Gosden (born 10 July 1993), a 14-year-old schoolboy from Doncaster, South Yorkshire, disappeared after travelling alone to Central London.
+That morning, he left home as if heading to school, withdrew £200 from his bank account, and returned briefly to change his clothes before leaving again without informing his family.
+He was last seen on CCTV at King's Cross station.
+Despite extensive national appeals, no confirmed sightings have been reported since, and his whereabouts remain unknown.

-In December 2021, detectives investigating the case arrested two men on suspicion of kidnap and human trafficking in relation to Gosden's disappearance.
-Both men have been released under investigation while enquiries continue.
-They are believed to be the first arrests made in connection to Gosden's disappearance.
-In January 2023, police confirmed that the investigations were still ongoing.
+In December 2021, two men were arrested on suspicion of kidnap and human trafficking in connection with the case.
+Both were later eliminated from the inquiry.
+Gosden's disappearance remains unsolved.

 Background

 Home life

-The Gosden family live in Balby, a suburb of Doncaster, South Yorkshire.
-Andrew Gosden's parents are both committed Anglican Christians, but had not baptised their children, as they did not want to impose their views on them.
-Prior to his disappearance, Gosden had not been to church for eighteen months.
-He had been a Cub Scout, but a few months before his disappearance told his father that he would no longer involve himself with the group.
+The Gosden family lived in Balby, a suburb of Doncaster, South Yorkshire.
+Gosden's parents were both committed Anglican Christians but had not baptised their children, as they did not want to impose their views on them.
+Prior to his disappearance, Gosden had not attended church for eighteen months.
+Andrew had been a Cub Scout, but some months before his disappearance told his father he had become bored of it.
 Gosden's family described him as a "home bird" who rarely left the house and never without saying where he was going.
-Gosden was known to his family as 'Roo'.
+Gosden was known to his family as "Roo".

 School life

-Gosden was a gifted student with a 100% attendance record at The McAuley Catholic High School.
-He was on the Young Gifted and Talented Programme, which was designed to enhance the educational development of the top five percent of school pupils, and he had been expected to score straight As in his GCSE examinations.
-Gosden was described as a prize-winning mathematician who seemed destined for Cambridge.
-He was described as having a neutral attitude about school, hoping the upcoming school term would provide more of a challenge after having 'cruised' through his education thus far.
-Gosden tended to say little about his school life to his parents.
+Gosden was a gifted student with a 100% attendance record at the McAuley Catholic High School.
+He was on the Young Gifted and Talented Programme, which was designed to enhance the educational development of high performing school pupils.
+Gosden was expected to achieve A's in his GCSE examinations.
+He was described as a prize-winning mathematician who seemed destined for Cambridge.
+However, Gosden was described as having a neutral attitude about school, hoping the upcoming school term would provide more of a challenge after having "cruised" through his education thus far.
+He was reported as sharing little about his school life to his parents, and never expressed particular thoughts about any future career.

-During the 2006 summer holidays Gosden attended a two-week residential school at Lancaster University as part of the Young Gifted and Talented Programme.
-The summer school was for children from all over the UK aged 11–16 who were in the top 5% academically.
-Gosden's parents recalled that he returned from the summer school enthused about what he had been doing there.
+During the 2006 summer holidays, Gosden attended a two-week residential school at Lancaster University as part of the Young Gifted and Talented Programme.
+Gosden's parents recalled that he returned enthused from his time at the summer school.

-Gosden was described as being happy with his own company, but was not a loner as he had his own small group of like-minded friends.
-However, Gosden's family say that he did not socialise with his friends outside of school.
-Gosden exhibited no signs of depression and there were no indications that he had been subjected to bullying.
+Gosden was described as being happy with his own company but still had his own small group of like-minded friends.
+However, his family say that Gosden did not socialise with his friends outside of school.
+Gosden was reported to exhibit no signs of depression, with no indications that he had been subjected to bullying.